Thea L. James

-Thea L. James, MD, MPH, MBA is an American emergency medical physician as well as an associate professor, associate chief medical officer, and vice president of mission at the Boston Medical Center (BMC) in Boston, Massachusetts.
+Thea L. James is an American emergency medical physician as well as an associate professor, associate chief medical officer, and vice president of mission at the Boston Medical Center (BMC) in Boston, Massachusetts.

 She serves as director of the Violence Intervention Advocacy Program, and was supervising medical officer on the Boston Disaster Medical Assistance Team under the department of Health and Human Services.
 At BMC, she leads efforts to manage and strengthen partnerships with local, state, and national organizations, driving innovative and effective care models for patients and communities.